freejacklee/Awesome-AI-Video-Projects/List  about the current collection of AI video projects.md

+## 仓库地址：freejacklee/Awesome-AI-Video-Projects: This is an awesome GitHub list of information about the current collection of AI video projects

-仓库地址：* [freejacklee/Awesome-AI-Video-Projects: This is an awesome GitHub list of information about the current collection of AI video projects] https://github.com/freejacklee/Awesome-AI-Video-Projects
+* [freejacklee/Awesome-AI-Video-Projects: This is an awesome GitHub list of information about the current collection of AI video projects] https://github.com/freejacklee/Awesome-AI-Video-Projects

-提交内容：List  about the current collection of AI video projects.md
+## 提交内容：List  about the current collection of AI video projects.md

 This is an awesome GitHub list of information about the current collection of AI video projects